 The two most common forms of exercise testing used to evaluate pulmonary disorders are the

-This simple test measures the maximal distance that patients can walk at their own pace in 6 min.
+This simple test measures the maximal distance that patients can walk at their own pace in 6 minutes.
 The test assesses global functional capacity but does not provide specific information on the individual systems involved in exercise capacity (ie, cardiac, pulmonary, hematologic, musculoskeletal).
 Neither does it assess patient effort.
 This test is used for preoperative and postoperative evaluation of patients undergoing lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
 The most common... read more and lung volume reduction surgery, to monitor response to therapeutic interventions and pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic respiratory disorders... read more , and to predict mortality and morbidity in patients with cardiac and pulmonary vascular disorders.

 This computerized test provides a breath-by-breath analysis of respiratory gas exchange and cardiac function at rest and during a period of exercise, the intensity of which is increased incrementally until symptoms limit testing.
-Information on airflow, O2 consumption, CO2 production, and heart rate are collected and used for computation of other variables; ABGs may also be sampled.
+Information on airflow, oxygen consumption, carbon dioxide production, and heart rate are collected and used for computation of other variables.
+Arterial blood gases may also be sampled.
 Exercise is done on a treadmill or on a bicycle ergometer; the ergometer may be preferable because work rate can be directly measured and the test is affected less by obesity.

 CPET primarily determines whether patients have normal or reduced maximal exercise capacity (VO2max) and, if so, suggests probable causes.
 CPET is used to define which organ systems contribute to a patient’s symptoms of exertional dyspnea and exercise intolerance and to what extent.
 The test is also more sensitive for detecting early or subclinical disease than are less comprehensive tests that are done at rest.
 Examples of applications include